Tech companies to meet on legal challenge to Trump immigration order

 Amicus, or friend of the court, briefs are filed by parties who are not litigants in a case but want to offer arguments or information to the judge.

-Alphabet Inc's Google, Airbnb Inc and Netflix Inc are among the companies invited, a separate person familiar with the situation said.
+Alphabet Inc's (GOOGL.O) Google, Airbnb Inc and Netflix Inc (NFLX.O) are among the companies invited, a separate person familiar with the situation said.

 Representatives for Google and Netflix could not immediately be reached for comment.
 An Airbnb spokesman declined to comment.